lear-ner97/Transformer-LSTM-DAF/README.md

-# Transformer-LSTM-DAF
+# Modified TF-BiLSTM-DAF
-This is the official implementation of our research paper "Non-residential electricity day ahead load forecasting using a Transformer based adversarial domain adaptation forecaster"
+This is the official implementation of our research paper "One-day-ahead electricity load forecasting of non-residential buildings using a modified
+Transformer-BiLSTM adversarial domain adaptation forecaster"